sogno-platform/proloaf/CONFIGURATION.md

 In machine learning, we typically split available data to train the model and test its performance.
 With the training set, the model is parameterized.
 By checking against validation data, we track the fitting process.
-In a final step, the test set serves to asses and confirm the predictive power of the trained model.
+In a final step, the test set serves to assess and confirm the predictive power of the trained model.
 To configure the size of each mentioned set, specify:

 - **train_split**: